-Resources for local authority public service commissioners and senior officers, and details of the Commissioning Academy's mutuals module.
+Resources for local authority public service commissioners and senior officers.

 As a public service commissioner - or senior officer - you can play a major role in supporting the development, spin out and sustainability of new public service mutuals.